erenesto/vue-weather-app/README.md

 - Next 10 forecast for every 3 hours.
 - Searching for a new city.
 - Local time of the desired city.
+- Background image is changing depends weather and day/night situations.

 ### Project setup